rabchev/brackets-server/README.md

 **IMPORTANT:** Make sure ***projects*** directory exists.

+**IMPORTANT:** Brackets Server cannot work simultaneously on the same machine with the desktop Brackets because of port conflict in one of the build-in modules.
+The error thrown is: "Error: listen EADDRINUSE".
+To workaround this problem if you ever need to use bouth simultaneously, run Brackets Server in Docker container.

 All arguments are optional.

 | Short Option | Long Option      | Default Value     | Description